ccasam/GP2020-Assignments/assignment2/README.md

 2) Show screenshots of the grid with nodes colored according to their implicit function values (cat.off and luigi.off).

 Red points represent positive values of the implicit function, green points negative values.
 The grid has been slightly expanded around the mesh in all dimensions, to avoid artifacts in the mesh reconstruction.
+We started with an initiali epsilon of 0.3 \* diagonal and halved it until the nearest point of each off-surface constraint was the corrisponding on-surface constraint.
+Epsilon in the end is the same for each point of the poincloud.

 * Cat